chase-moskal/renraku/readme.md

     ```
 1. `client.ts` — make a clientside remote to call them
     ```ts
-    // client.ts

     import {httpRemote} from "renraku"
     import type {exampleFns} from "./example.js"
       //    ↑
-      // we only need the *type* here
+      // we actually only need the *type* here

     const example = httpRemote<typeof exampleFns>("http://localhost:8000/")